ibm-cloud-docs/satellite/hosts.md

 Use the {{site.data.keyword.satelliteshort}} console to add hosts to your location.
 {: shortdesc}

-Before you begin, make sure that you have created host machines that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers) in your on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.
+Before you begin, make sure that you have created host machines that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) in your on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.

 1. From the [**Locations** dashboard](https://cloud.ibm.com/satellite/locations){: external}, select that location where you want to add hosts.
 2. From the **Hosts** tab, click **Add host**.